23+ Questions To Ask Before Hiring a CRO Agency

 When we talk to clients, we define the success of a project according to three factors:

-1. The percentage of successful tests: in our experience, up to 70% of the tests we conduct generate an uplift in conversion.
+1. The percentage of successful tests: In our experience, up to 70% of the tests we conduct generate a conversion uplift.

-2. The detailed and well-thought process we demonstrate first-hand to the client in every interaction with our team.
+2. The detailed and well-thought-out process we demonstrate first-hand to the client in every interaction with our team.

 16. Why should we hire you vs. another?